This post may contain affiliate links. See my disclosure policy.

 These coconut flour cookies are soft, chewy, buttery, and made with just 5 main ingredients!
-Made in just one bowl, they take less than 12 minutes to make!
-3 grams net carbs per serving.
+Made in just one bowl, I love how they bake in just 12 minutes.

-I’ve been meaning to share a coconut flour cookie recipe for quite some time (after many of you wanted it after my almond flour cookies!).
+I’ve been meaning to share a coconut flour cookie recipe for quite some time (especially after many of you loved my coconut flour muffins!).
 They have been my go-to dessert lately, and I can’t see myself stopping!
 They use simple ingredients, and although they use coconut flour, there is NO coconut flavor or taste.

 Table of Contents